 It is not uncommon that women have never been to see a doctor due to remoteness, cost, and cultural sensitivities.

-We are taking hygiene and health practices to the remote village, securing the support of local officials and village leadership.
+We’re taking hygiene, health and child safety education to the remote village, securing the support of local officials and village leadership.

-A team of experts supply basic health training on:
+A team of experts will supply training on a range of topics including:

 - Healthy living;